 $ rwho ostechni ostechnix:pts/5 Mar 12 17:41 root server:pts/0 Mar 12 17:42

 As you can see, currently there are two systems on my local area network.
-The local system user is ostechnix (Ubuntu 16.04 LTS) and remote system’s user is root (CentOS 7).
-As you might guessed already, rwho is similar to “who” command, but it will monitor the remote systems too.
+The local system user is ostechnix (Ubuntu 16.04 LTS) and remote system's user is root (CentOS 7).
+As you may have guessed already, rwho is similar to "who" command, but it will monitor the remote systems too.

 And, we can find the uptime of all running systems on the network, using command: